ffekirnew/python-sonarqube-jenkins/README.md

 ## Cloud Deployment

-- See [documentation/demo.md](documentation/demo.md) for step-by-step instructions to deploy SonarQube and Jenkins on Google Cloud Platform (GCP).
+- For step-by-step GCP deployment, see [documentation/demo.md](documentation/demo.md).

 ---

-For a detailed walkthrough, see [documentation/demo.md](documentation/demo.md).
+For a detailed walkthrough, refer to [documentation/demo.md](documentation/demo.md).